StarPlayrX/Virtual-Multi-Mouse/README.md

 Known issue: The Apple Magic Trackpad by default has been removed from Virtual Multi-Mouse.
 This Trackpad slows down and Spinner and Trackball setup.
 If you need to use it, you can simply comment out the 'Apple' variable in multimouse.sh.

 Troubleshooting: If things are not working, try exiting your game and relaunching it.
 This usually should not be needed but that sometimes gives VMM a jump start.
 If your mouse controllers are still not working, reboot Batocera.
 Worst case, try backing up and removing the Batocera.conf file.
-We are aware sometimes this file gets corrupted, We during an install, we will start backing it up in the next release and retain a clean copy from the latest batocera release.
+We are aware sometimes this file gets corrupted.
+We will start backing the config up in the next release and retain a clean copy from the latest batocera release just in case.

 ## 🐭👾🖲️ Ready to Enter the Multi-Verse?